skip to content

 One to one supervision

 Postgraduate students are expected to meet regularly with their supervisor and update their student log to reflect those meetings.
-In addition to their principal supervisor, students also have an advisor and sometimes have a second supervisor, depending on the nature of the project.
+In addition to their principal supervisor, students also have an adviser and sometimes have a second supervisor, depending on the nature of the project.
 An adviser may be someone who can advise on certain aspects of the thesis, but can also advise on the overall shape of a student's project.
 In addition, the Department provides support and annual reviews with the course directors.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.

 The supervisor will provide written feedback to the student each term with progress reports submitted online.
 The feedback will relate to the progress the student has made and include a specific comment on their research project.
-This will be discussed with the student in advance of the submission of the report to the University.

 Seminars & classes